* Essential oils are a lesser known option for the treatment of cold sores

 * Many essential oils have antiviral properties and can speed up recovery

 * Pure oils should be diluted in a carrier oil before they can be applied to the skin

 There are a number of well known options when it comes to dealing with cold sores.
 From carrying a medicated, over-the-counter chapstick to pads placed over the cold and prescription medication, the herpes simplex virus is a condition with many treatment options.
 However, recently many people have been turning to the use of essential oils as a natural remedy.
 Many of these wide-reaching oils boast antiviral properties while others can help prevent inflammation and speed up the recovery process.

 It’s important to note that to use essential oils in a topical capacity, you must first dilute them in a carrier oil so the pure oil doesn’t contact and further irritate the skin.
 There are a number of choices when it comes to diluting your oils, including jojoba oil, olive oil and, most popular of all, coconut oil.
-This high quality and budget-friendly coconut oil is a great option for mixing with essential oils in the treatment of cold sores.

 1. Tea Tree Essential Oil

 2. Eucalyptus Essential Oil

 It might seem counterintuitive to apply spicy, warm lab studies have shown the root does minimize cold sore symptoms.
 So using the oil may help your sore heal faster than normal.
 It can also soothe the irritation, helping you to feel better while the ginger works its magic.

 has been shown to possess antiviral properties for combating the herpes simplex virus, including drug-resistant strains.
 Just be sure to keep chamomile on hand for whenever a cold sore outbreak strikes as this essential oil is most effective when used at the first sign of symptoms.